HOW TO: DIY A Wood Slat Ceiling That Will Leave You and Your Guests in Awe

 I knew when we first bought this house and I was getting inspiration from magazines and Pinterest that when I came across this photo I needed to incorporate this ceiling somewhere in the home as we began renovations!

 Our petite living room, with its elegantly framed arched window, was the ideal canvas in my imagination.
-That peaked ceiling was just creaming for something!
+That peaked ceiling was just screaming for something!

 Here’s what it looked like before we started: